 The Streamlined FHA 203(K) Rehabilitation Mortgage is for homebuyers who purchase a property that needs minor cosmetic repairs.
 Although this type of loan does not cover any structural modifications or luxury editions to the property, cosmetic changes can dramatically transform a home.

-This FHA program gives homebuyers an opportunity to purchase a fixer-upper property in their desired location, making improvements to the home without diving into personal savings.
+This FHA program allows homebuyers to purchase a fixer-upper property in their desired location, making improvements to the home without diving into personal savings.

 Related: FHA Mortgages